A Short History of Romaji

 The Origins of the Hepburn System

 In 1867, missionary James Curtis Hepburn published a Japanese-English dictionary in Yokohama.
 Naturally he needed some way to write Japanese words for people who couldn't read Japanese, so he devised a system of representing Japanese that reflected the pronunciation of English consonants.
 His system wasn't designed from the ground up, but developed based on his knowledge of existing systems by other missionaries as well as his own knowledge of Japanese.

 Somewhat later, in 1885, an organization known as the 羅馬字会 (Romajikai) was established.
 Mainly a society of Japanese academics, it was interested in promoting the use of romaji as a replacement for kana and kanji.
 Some motivations for getting rid of native writing systems included easier international communication and improved domestic literacy.
-The principle founders were Ryoukichi Yatabe, a botanist and the first Japanese graduate of Cornell, and Masakazu Toyama, a graduate of Michigan University who later occupied a high post at what would eventually become Tokyo University.
+The principle founders were Ryoukichi Yatabe, a botanist and the first Japanese graduate of Cornell, and Masakazu Toyama, a graduate of the University of Michigan who later occupied a high post at what would eventually become Tokyo University.

 In 1886 the Romajikai published a romaji system.
 Also in 1886 Hepburn published the third edition of his dictionary, which roughly used the system.
 I've had trouble finding the exact nature of the influence between Hepburn's system and the Romajikai, but they were on friendly terms and cooperating.
 Hepburn's dictionary's third edition took off, the romaji system mainly came to be called by his name, and it became widely established, particularly among foreigners dealing with Japan.

 If you're interested in learning more about Hepburn's dictionaries, a wealth of information is available via Meiji Gakuin University Library, including a comparison of romaji in all published versions and manuscripts.